johnrichardrinehart/Neuralink-Takehome/README.md

 ## GitHub Actions
 I also implemented a build system that would make release binaries available to the Neuralink team in case there were any problem building my software.
 It triggers builds on each push (done with `nix` flakes since it's the most reproducible) and pushes binary releases on each tag event.
 This is a simple, but nice thing to have and can easily be plugged into AWS ECS/similar to automate deployments.
 The `docker` build of this repo can similiarly be pushed to ECR/similar if the deployment environment is container-based.
 Neat :).

+The component of the GitHub Action that runs the `nix` flake executes all tests and compiles the code.
+So, any issue with my tests or in being able to compile will be visible as a failure to build in the GitHub Actions history.

 ## Conclusion
 Thanks for taking the time to consider my application and review my code.
 I hope it was enjoyable for you and I hope to hear from you soon!